ktuffner-demo/bridgecrew-hashicorp-workshop-2022/Lab 2 - Terraform Cloud/README.md

 # Step # 4 - Log into Terraform Cloud via local laptop Terraform CLI

 We need to setup our Terraform local CLI on our laptop with Terraform Cloud.
-Open up a terminal editor on your laptop and execute the "terraform login" command like the following screenshot
+Open up a terminal editor on your laptop and execute the "terraform login" command like the following screenshot.
+A new browser tab will open for you to create a Cloud API Token

 <img width="685" alt="image" src="https://user-images.githubusercontent.com/98493117/151422121-32891f23-b58b-47e4-a65f-d7f3a52d7cf5.png">